YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Processing Lost Transactions File
 ++++++++++++++++++++++++++++++++++++++

 Except following a failover when the backlog is zero, whenever a former originating instance comes up as a new replicating instance, there is always a lost transaction file.
 Apply this lost transaction file at the new originating instance as soon as practicable because there could be additional lost transaction files in the event of other failovers.
 For example, failure of the new originating instance before the lost transaction file is processed.
-These additional lost transactions files can complicate the logic needed for lost transaction processing.
+These additional lost transaction files can complicate the logic needed for lost transaction processing.

 Apply the lost transactions on the new originating instance either manually or in a semi-automated fashion using the M-intrinsic function $ZQGBLMOD().
 If you use $ZQGBLMOD() , two perform 2 additional steps ( mupip replicate -source -needrestart and mupip replicate -source -losttncomplete ) as part of lost transaction processing.
 Failure to run these steps can cause $ZQGBLMOD() to return false negatives that in turn can result in application data consistency issues.